podhustlr/jobs/README.md

 - Flexible time off
 - PTO
 - Hardware you may need
-- Get paid more than the founder ( > industry standard for your role)
+- Get paid > industry standard for your role
 - Stock plan
 - Beat Spotify in the creator's space